 ‘Mindfulness practices are maturing in our country and entering the mainstream, but if it’s not applied in our lives, it doesn’t matter,’ said williams.
 ‘It’s time for our community to go beyond its own navels.'”

-Read the rest of the article — which also features Rev. Danny Fisher, a contributor to the Shambhala Sun and Buddhadharma — here.
+Read the rest of the article – which also features Rev. Danny Fisher, a contributor to the Lion’s Roar and Buddhadharma – here.
 For more information about MindfulVOTES, visit their website and Facebook page.
-You’ll also find lots more about the intersection of mindfulness and politics from the Shambhala Sun on our Mindful Politics Spotlight Page.